Welcome back to Term 6!

-We hope you had a holiday and feel refreshed for the new term!
+We hope you had a holiday and feel refreshed for the final summer term!
 We have an exciting and fun filled term ahead!

-As part of English we will be looking at the fairy tale Little Red Riding Hood.
+As part of English we will be looking at the story ‘Man on the moon’.
 Initially, we will spend some time getting to know the story.
 Children will read it, answers questions about it, act it out and respond to the text with letters and diary entries.
 Children will be retelling the story before writing it themselves.
 They will be innovating the story so that they make the story their own.
-Later on in the term we will be looking at a story called Dear Greenpeace.
-This book is entirely in letter form and it tells a story of a girl who wishes to keep her pet whale in a pond so she writes to Greenpeace, however, they insist that the whale cannot live in her pond.
-Children will really be able to develop their letter writing skills from this book and be writing their own letters.
+Later on in the term we will be looking at a story called Whatever next.
+Children will be writing recounts from this text, imagining they are the characters in the book.
 We will continue to focus on using capital letters, full stops, finger spaces and using conjunctions such as ‘and’ and ‘because’ to join their ideas.
 Within the book there are fantastic adjectives so children will be revisiting this term and using them in their response writing and story writing.

 If you have any questions about our learning, please don’t hesitate to come and ask or if you are interested in volunteering in class, please come and see me after school.